Computer Vision for Digital Signage - Applications and Use Examples

 Another useful application for the COVID era.
 Using computer vision, keep track of the entry and exit counts for a venue.
 By comparing the latest count to venue capacity, enter/wait guidance can be displayed at the entrance.
 During idle time, advertisements or store information can be shown.

-Example: Entrance Flow Management
+Example of Computer Vision: Entrance Flow Management

 (Download free Intuiface Entrance Management Sample)